Sunday, March 04, 2012

 2. Nick Stahl as John Connor

-3. Kristina Lokken, Airbrushed
+3. Kristanna Loken, Airbrushed

 4. The Presidential Bomb Shelter at Crystal Peak.

-5. Arnold's final catch phrase to Connor: "See you later"
+5. Arnold's final catch phrase to Connor: "see you later"

 6. The sense of mounting dread as doomsday approaches.

-7. Editing
+7. Pacing

 9. The relatively un-cliche'd music and great foley work